cyborgdeveloper/mini-course/README.md

 You can subscribe to [Cyborg Developer](https://cyborgdeveloper.tech/) initiative list to receive this bonus course directly to your inbox.

 __What's your biggest challenge to start automating your software today?__ Send the answer to _ask@cyborgdeveloper.com_ and I will help you on this journey to reduce project stress.
+If you prefer, send me a tweet [@rcmoutinho](https://twitter.com/rcmoutinho).

 ## Howto